If you have questions regarding the posted training’s, contact Paul Bonnici at 919.962.1544 or firstname.lastname@example.org.

 Scholarships covering 50% of the tuition are available for all Adventures in Ideas seminars for currently employed full-time teachers, librarians, and administrators in K-12 public and private schools and community colleges.
 These teacher scholarships for general seminars are made possible by generous donors to the Humanities Program.
 Check out the listing of general programs offered by the Program in the Humanities & Human Values here.

 If you see a general program you would like to attend, take the following steps to apply for the 50% discount:

-- If filling out the paper registration form, complete and sign the “Attention Teachers” portion of the form and enclose payment for the remainder of the tuition (that is, the full tuition less the 50% discount) and optional meals.
+- If filling out the paper registration form, complete and sign the “Attention Teachers” portion of the form and enclose payment (the full tuition less the 50% discount.)
+Optional meals are also served for a fee; should you choose to participate in the optional meal, you’ll add that amount to your discounted tuition amount.
 If registering online, please follow the instructions listed on our registration page.